threader/PC-Tuning/docs/post-install.md

         rd /s /q "C:\ProgramData\NVIDIA Corporation\DisplayDriverRAS"
         ```

-    - HDCP Can be disabled with the [following registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-are-there-any-configuration-options-that-allow-you-to-disable-hdcp-when-using-nvidia-based-graphics-cards), ensure to change the driver key to suit your needs:
+    - HDCP Can be disabled with the [following registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-are-there-any-configuration-options-that-allow-you-to-disable-hdcp-when-using-nvidia-based-graphics-cards) (reboot required), ensure to change the driver key to suit your needs:

         - Run ``C:\prerequisites\scripts\get-driver-keys.bat`` to get the driver keys on your system